Perso-arabic Kashmiri Layout Requirements

 1.3 Gap analysis

-This document is pointed to by a separate document, Perso-arabic Kashmiri Gap Analysis, which describes gaps in support for Kashmiri on the Web, and prioritises and describes the impact of those gaps on the user.
+This document should be used alongside a separate document, Perso-arabic Kashmiri Gap Analysis, which describes gaps in support for Kashmiri on the Web, and prioritises and describes the impact of those gaps on the user.

 To complement any content authored specifically for this document, the sections in the document also point to related, external information, tests, GitHub discussions, etc.